The Families Stage Play: Emotion, Conversation, and an Unforgettable Experience

 These screenings will give even more people the opportunity to experience the story, connect with the characters, and join the important conversations the play raises.

 For us at HUG Media Concept, The Families is not just a stage play.
-It is a reminder that storytelling can entertain, educate, challenge society, and bring people together.
+It is a reminder that storytelling can entertain, educate, challenge society, and bring people together,” said Uche Ebenezer, Production Head of HUG Media Concept.

 To everyone who attended, supported, shared, sponsored, encouraged, or believed in The Families — thank you.